Tax (Reporting & Relief)

 Odin’s U.S. advisors, Bennett Thrasher, assist us with additional documentation so that there are no tax implications for U.S. investors.
 As such, Odin can accept funds from U.S. investors without issues.
 Please note, however, that Odin does not provide tax advice, and if you or your investors have any concerns we’d recommend speaking to qualified accountants and enquiring independently about PFIC taxation.

-U.S. investors are either investors who have provided Odin with a registered address in the U.S. during their account setup, investors who have completed their KYC with a U.S. passport, or investors who have otherwise informed Odin of their U.S. nationality and/or taxpayer status.
+U.S. investors are either investors who have provided Odin with a registered address in the U.S. during their account setup, investors who have completed the verification checks with a U.S. passport, or investors who have otherwise informed Odin of their U.S. nationality and/or taxpayer status.

 - Please note that if one of your investors has U.S. tax liability, but has provided Odin with a passport and residential address from another country, you’ll have to notify Odin that they’re a U.S. investor.